codesoap/pres/README.md

 3. No in-place repair of `*.pres` files.
-4. Although the data and parity shards can take at least three bit-flips without becoming unrestorable, two bit-flips can already destroy the header.
+4. Although the data and parity shards can take at least three bit-flips without becoming unrestorable, two bit-flips can already destroy the metadata.
 5. Changes in the filename or other meta-data are not prevented.

 # Comparison to similar software
 The intended use case of `pres` is to prevent a few bit-flips from corrupting a backup file.
-It is easy to use, faster than it's competitors and produces comparatively small output files (when using default configurations).
+It is easy to use, way faster than it's competitors and produces comparatively small output files (when using default configurations).

-Due to the simplicity of the `*.pres` file format, it might even be possible to manually recover from massive damage to the header info, when automatic reconstruction fails.

 With 1GiB of random data, I got these timings on my machine:
 ```console